 Located in 276 Manwaring Center.
 The international student advisor assists students in matters relating to their status with the Bureau of Citizenship and Immigration Services such as employment, eligibility, financial aid, adjustment issues, university transfers, etc.

 Internship, academic internship

 An academic internship typically provides advanced students with the opportunity to gain supervised practical experience in a professional field while filling requirements for a degree from BYU-Idaho.
 See Internship Office.

-The Academic Discovery Center provides all internship services and the main office is located on the first floor of the Manwaring Center.
+The Academic Advising provides all internship services and the main office is located on the first floor of the Manwaring Center.
 The ADC helps to organize, develop, promote, and coordinate the internship process on behalf of students, experience providers, and the university.
 In addition, internship coordinators reside within each academic department.
-See Internship, Academic Internship, Student Employment, and Academic Discovery Center.
+See Internship, Academic Internship, Student Employment, and Academic Advising.